ruili4UCSD/CSE151A_WIN24_GROUP/README.md

 This correlation matrix offers insights into the relationships between variables.
 Notable observations include:
 - Several "Tree" related topics have a positive correlation with each other.
 - Discussion is negatively correlated with rating (significantly more so than submissions), implying that the harder a problem is, the less discussion there will be.
-- The most negatively correlated topic with rating is "Math"
+- The most negatively correlated topic with rating is "Math."

 However, given the extensive information presented in this correlation matrix, we will narrow our focus on the parameter of interest: problem difficulty.